 While you might head to the salon armed with an abundance of reference photos saved to your camera roll, you might want to come armed with questions about your hair wellness and scalp health as well.
 Yes, your trusty hairstylist can also help with matters outside of the aesthetics!
-Next time, ask your hairstylist the following questions so you can leave with a fresh new cut and knowledge that will keep your tresses shining and strong.
+Next time, ask your hairstylist the following questions so you can leave with a fresh new cut and knowledge and lowdown on products that will keep your tresses shining and strong.

 1. What is the overall health of my hair and scalp?

 Can you think of another part of your body that’s as hard to see for yourself (maybe besides the back of your neck)?
 Take this grand opportunity for a professional to take a close look and provide some feedback.
 NYC-based stylist, Dana Cashetta, tells Byrdie to have your hairdresser rate your hair and scalp on a scale of 1 to 5.
 “This gives your stylist a comfortable way to broach the subject of hair health with you,” she says.
 Then you can learn if your scalp is healthy and whether your hair is too dry, brittle, oily, or just right.

 2. How often should I be washing my hair?

 Generally speaking, curly or coarse hair could extend the length between shampoo sessions longer than those with fine hair.
 But just because your hair is similar to another’s doesn’t mean you’ll have the same sudsing schedule.
 Should you be washing every day, every other day, or once per week?
 Let your hairstylist help you out.
 They can determine your frequency based on its texture and other factors such as the amount of product you use.

 3. What hair products will you be using today?